angelocandari/frontend-nanodegree-neighborhoodmap/README.md

 of these days.

 ### Getting Started
+**Launching the App.** Testing the map on localhost will not work properly.
+Open the index.html file natively from the folder where the project is located.
+Make sure the you are connected to the internet.

 **Prepare your files.** I have prepared a standard file folder setup where I separate my files according to js, css, img on their own respective folders.